ros2/rcl/rcl/QUALITY_DECLARATION.md

 ### Performance [4.iv]

 `rcl` does not conduct performance tests.
-It is not yet defined if this package requires performance testing and how addresses this topic.

 ### Linters and Static Analysis [4.v]